 Fact: There is no “right” set of core values.
 What’s important is the set of values but how deeply employees believe in it.

-Even companies like Philip Morris, the maker of Marlboro, is visionary because its employees believe in its ideology of giving full choice to the customer.
+Even companies like Philip Morris, the maker of Marlboro, are visionary because its employees believe in its ideology of giving full choice to the customer.

 - The only constant is the change